ivs-kuleuven/platosim3/docs/source/IssueTracking.md

 @image html /images/issueTracking.png "Figure 1: Issue tracking on GitHub."

+The issue were are currently working on are listed on this page.

 You can raise a new issue by clicking the green <code>New issue</code> button.
 This will direct you to a page as shown in Fig. 2.

 @image html /images/newIssue.png "Figure 2: Reporting a new issue on GitHub."